syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the width to the ribbon control.we can set width in string or number format.
+Specifies the width to the ribbon control.
+You can set width in string or number format.